nikitabansal711/My-portfolio/README.md

-# html assignment: My Protfolio
+# html assignment: My Portfolio

 this is the solution to the given html/css assignment wherein we were required to build our resume.